Manufacturing Business Financing

 Manufacturing Equipment Loans

-REIL Capital offers manufacturing equipment loans with the equipment serving as collateral.
-Terms run from 12 to 72 months, and most applications are funded within 24 to 48 hours.
-This speed is critical for manufacturers who need to add production capacity to fulfill new contracts or replace failing equipment before it causes costly downtime.
+At REIL Capital, we offer manufacturing equipment loans, using the equipment as collateral.
+With terms that range from 12 to 72 months, we usually fund most applications within 24 to 48 hours.
+This quick turnaround is crucial for manufacturers looking to ramp up production to meet new contract demands or swiftly replace faulty equipment to avoid costly downtimes.

 CNC Machine Financing

-CNC machine financing through REIL Capital lets machine shops and manufacturers acquire the latest technology without depleting working capital.
-Whether you are purchasing a first CNC to transition from manual machining, adding a second shift machine to double capacity, or upgrading to multi-axis capability for more complex parts, equipment financing makes the investment manageable.
+Here's where CNC machine financing from REIL Capital comes into play.
+It allows machine shops and manufacturers to snag the latest gadgets without draining their working capital.
+Whether you're buying your first CNC to move away from manual machining, adding another machine to keep up with a second shift, or upgrading to a multi-axis setup for handling more intricate parts, equipment financing spreads out the cost, making it much more manageable.

-CNC machines hold their value well when properly maintained, which makes them excellent collateral for equipment loans.
-Used CNC machines from reputable brands like Haas, Mazak, DMG Mori, and Okuma often qualify for competitive financing rates based on their established resale market.
+The good news?
+CNC machines, when well-maintained, tend to hold their value quite nicely, turning them into solid collateral for equipment loans.
+Even used CNC machines from trusted names like Haas, Mazak, DMG Mori, and Okuma can qualify for attractive financing rates, thanks to their standing in the resale market.

 Manufacturing Working Capital